redhat-appstudio/infra-deployments/README.md

 Other questions?
 Ask on `#wg-developer-appstudio`.

 ### Q: How do I deliver K8s resources in stages?
-For example, installing a CRD first, then installing the CR (for that CRD).
+For example, installing a Custom Resource Definition (CRD) first, then installing the Custom Resource (CR) for that CRD.

 As long as your resources are declaratively defined, they will eventually be reconciled with the cluster (it just may take Argo CD a few retries).
 For example, the CRs might fail before the CRDs are applied, but on retry the CRDs will now exist (as they were applied during the previous retry).
 So now those CRs can progress.